↑

 Pump Filters and Purifiers

-Pump-style filters have long been the choice of serious adventurers looking to purify water while backpacking.
+Pump-style filters have long been the choice of serious adventurers who need to filter water while camping in the wild.
 They’re easy to use and let you quickly filter a day’s worth of water.

 Just dip the one hose in your water source, place the other end in your water container, and pump away.
 The hose makes it really convenient to get water from a variety of sources, like a stream or even a hole in the ground.